-Wolverhampton Wanderers v Gillingham
+Winning start for Lopetegui as Wolves beat Gillingham

 Post update

-Maximilian Kilman (Wolverhampton Wanderers) wins a free kick in the defensive half.
+Ben Reeves (Gillingham) wins a free kick on the left wing.

 Post update